 The existence of the AVTransport service depends on the transfer protocols that are supported by the device.
-The ConnectionManager specification includes a table that identifies which transfer protocols REQUIRE an AVTransport service to be implemented on the MediaServer.
-If an implementation of the MediaServer supports any of these transfer protocols, then it MUST implement the AVTransport service.
+The ConnectionManager specification indicates which types of transfer protocols need an AVTransport service to be implemented on the MediaServer.
+See ConnectionManager specification [CM], "Theory of Operation" section for more details.